genesiscommunitysuccess/docs/docs/03_server/10_integration/08_data-pipeline/03_advanced.md

 ## Auditable sink operations

 All database operations are audited if the table is declared as [auditable](/database/data-types/table-entities/#auditable-tables).
 Each sink operation is then stored to the audit table with the default event type of `custom-sink-operation`.
-However, you can change this by passing another type as argument to the `sink` function:
+However, you can change this by passing another type as an argument to the `sink` function:

 ```kotlin
 pipelines {